MicrosoftDocs/learn/learn-pr/wwl-data-ai/make-recommendations-ai-personalizer/includes/7-run-evaluations.md

-You can use *offline evaluations* to figure out how well Azure AI Personalizer does compared with your app's default behavior, and measure how configuration setting changes may improve your model.
+You can use *offline evaluations* to figure out how well Azure AI Personalizer does compared with your app's default behavior, and measure how configuration setting changes can improve your model.

-When you create a new offline evaluation, it's *Optimization discovery* capability can run evaluations against various learning policy values to identify a combination that may improve you model's performance.
+When you create a new offline evaluation, its *Optimization discovery* capability can run evaluations against various learning policy values to identify a combination that can improve your model's performance.

 ## Run offline evaluation